 Pittsburgh, PA 15219

-NOTE: You will only be contacted by the Reserves Division in the event that they CANNOT fulfill your request.
+NOTE: You will ONLY be contacted by the Reserves Division in the event that your event CANNOT be covered.
 If you have any questions regarding Reserves, please contact Colonel Michael Stewart at firstname.lastname@example.org.